 A complete application should include the following information submitted through the application form (items 1-3):

-1. Cover letter that addresses your interest in the Pivot 314 Program and the following prompt: Tell us about your academic and career trajectory and what is driving your interest in exploring areas beyond those traditionally found in the academy.
-How do you anticipate those experiences and the leadership and communication skills developed through this Program will translate into your future career?
+1. Cover letter that addresses your interest in the Pivot 314 Program and the following prompt: Tell us about your academic trajectory and what is driving your interest in exploring areas beyond those related to your specific discipline.
+How do you anticipate those experiences and the myriad skills and interdisciplinary connections developed through this Program will enhance your current academic work and trajectory?

 2. Unofficial transcript